(Book 1: Lights, Captura, Action)

-Quicker than the artist, though, the stranger pulled something out of a pouch again and slipped it over his eyes — a pair of sunglasses.
-‘You think we wouldn’t be equipped against our own technology?’ he mocked, before dashing forward, screaming, ‘NOW DIE!’
+Quicker than the artist, though, the stranger pulled something out of a pouch and slipped it over his eyes—a pair of sunglasses.
+‘You think we wouldn’t be equipped against our own technology?’ he mocked, before dashing forward, screaming, ‘Now die!’

-In a second, he covered the distance to the painter, then jumped at him and knocked him down, causing the painter’s umbrella to fly away.
+In a second, he covered the distance to the painter.
+He jumped at him and knocked him down, causing the painter’s umbrella to fly away.
 He pinned the helpless artist to the floor, crossing both knives at the guy’s throat, ready to do a nasty job.